 In order to have a self-consistent set of units, the user has to set appropriate length, time, and mass OR density scales.
 Simulations that include gravity also need to have a self-consistent gravitational constant that is scaled to the other variables.
 The four parameters that the user can set are LengthUnits, TimeUnits, DensityUnits, and MassUnits.
 Only one of DensityUnits or MassUnits needs to be set, since MassUnits = DensityUnits LengthUnits 3 .
-Additionally, if the parameter SelfGravity is turned on (set to 1), the parameter GravitationalConstant must be set to 4piG, where G is Newton's gravitational constant as a dimensionless quantity (that is, with all units scaled out).
+Additionally, if the parameter SelfGravity is turned on (set to 1), the parameter GravitationalConstant must be set to 4piG, where G is Newton's gravitational constant as a dimensionless quantity; that is, with all units scaled out - see example below (this convention stems from the historical choice of implementing the right-hand side of the Poisson equation as GravitationalConstant times density (without the usual 4pi).